Philani06/Project-Inv/README.md

 just click on track button,it will track and update the database.

-6.Output will be displayed in GUI and also in LCD.
+6.Output will be displayed on GUI and also on LCD.
 ```
 ![Output on database](Output1.png)